mynona/vapor-oauth-example/README.md

 * Server returns Authorization code to client
 * Client requests Access/Refresh token in exchange of Authorization code
 * Server checks if user is entitled for requested scope
-* Server returns access_token as JWT token
-* Server returns refresh_token as JWT token
+* Server returns access_token, refresh_token and id_token as JWT tokens
-* Server returns id_token as JWT token
+* Client validates JWT signature and payload of each token
 * Server deletes expired Access tokens
 * Server deletes expired Refesh tokens
-* Client stores both tokens as cookies on the client
+* Client stores access_token, refresh_token and id_token as cookies on the client
 * Client checks /token_info endpoint to access restricted resources
 * Client can request a new access_token with the refresh_token flow
 * Client logout will just destroy the cookies on the client side in this example